superterrific/dana-byerly/src/notes/hrds-done.md

 | Total Blocking Time | 160ms | 0 |
 | Cumulative Layout Shift | 0.113 | 0.01 |

 Another area of performance improvement was moving from Tailwind CSS to handwritten CSS.
-Tailwind isn't inherently a performance issue, but I used it as is with no optimization, mostly because I didn't (and arguably still don't!) know how to use build tools.
+Tailwind isn't necessarily a performance issue, but I used it as is with no optimization, mostly because I didn't (and arguably still don't!) know how to use build tools.

 Here's a comparison using [CSS Stats](https://cssstats.com/)